 - Mandatory gear (light, compass, antivenom kit, etc.)

-- Luxuries (sunglasses, iPhone, Garmin, solar charger)
+- Luxuries (running sunglasses, iPhone, Garmin, solar charger)

 - Medical Gear